 - II.
 Relationship to Knowledge Base: This course is a pedagogical studies course and is related to the Scholar- Practitioner model through studying theoretical and practical aspects of methods, techniques, and materials for effective teaching of second languages in secondary schools. - III.
-Goal: The purpose of this course is to provide an expanded view of the principles, techniques, and methods used in foreign and second language teaching and learning with a special focus on developing a unit of instruction and participation in the professional community. - IV.
-Competencies: Upon completion of the sequence of CIED 5253, students will: - A. develop lesson plans that reflect both national and Arkansas standards; - B. develop an interdisciplinary, thematic instructional unit; - C. select and create strategies and materials for teaching the four skills with a focus on incorporating the three modes-interpretive, interpersonal, and presentational
+Goal: The purpose of this course is to provide an expanded view of the principles, techniques, and methods used in foreign/second language teaching/learning with a special focus on developing a unit of instruction and participation in the professional community. - IV.
+Competencies: Upon completion of the sequence of CIED 5253, students will: A. develop lesson plans that reflect both national and Arkansas standards; B. reflect on self-efficacy by connecting practice to tenets

-- D. construct assessments to measure student learning including performance assessments - E. select and use appropriate second language research findings; - F. develop a plan for an action research project; - G. demonstrate an interest in second language professionalism; and - H. demonstrate commitment to education and lifelong learning.
+- C. select and create strategies and materials for teaching the four skills with a focus on incorporating the three modes-interpretive, interpersonal, and presentational - D. construct assessments to measure student learning including performance assessments - E. select and use appropriate second language research findings; - F. develop a plan for an action research project; - G. demonstrate an interest in second language professionalism; and - H. demonstrate commitment to education and lifelong learning.